ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

   - T2 targets RS and is meant to be used according to the EDHOC and OSCORE profile defined in {{I-D.ietf-ace-edhoc-oscore-profile}}.

-  Both T1 and T2 are going to be bound to the same pop-key specified by AUTH_CRED_C.
+  Both T1 and T2 are going to be bound to the same PoP key specified by AUTH_CRED_C.

-  When using multiple transport profiles of ACE that rely on asymmetric pop-keys, it is reasonable that the RS is capable to store at minimum one access token per pop-key per used profile (although, per the previous points, even this can be limiting).
+  When using multiple transport profiles of ACE that rely on asymmetric PoP keys, it is reasonable that the RS is capable to store at minimum one access token per PoP key per used profile (although, per the previous points, even this can be limiting).

+In order to keep the same spirit of the recommendation in {{Section 5.10.1 of RFC9200}} without impeding cases such as those outlined in the examples above, the following defines a more fine-grained recommendations for the storage of access tokens at an RS when this profile is used.

+* As to access tokens issued in accordance with this profile (i.e., specifying the profile "coap_group_oscore"), it is RECOMMENDED that an RS stores only one access token that:

+  - is bound to a specific PoP key; and
+  - targets a specific audience; and
+  - is related to a specific OSCORE group.

+* As to access tokens issued in accordance with a different profile P that an RS may use in parallel with the profile defined in this document, it is RECOMMENDED that an RS stores only one access token that:

+  - is issued in accordance with the profile P; and
+  - is bound to a specific PoP key; and
+  - targets a specific audience; and
+  - is related with a specific secure association used by the client to protect communications with the RS.

+In accordance with these recommendations, if an access token T_NEW does not differ in any of the respects above from an existing access token T_OLD stored at the RS, then T_NEW will supersede T_OLD by replacing the corresponding authorization information.

+Not complying with these recommendations can additionally complicate (constrained) implementations of RSs, with respect to required storage and the validation of a protected request against the applicable, stored access tokens associated with the same client.
+That is, it increases the strain on an RS in determining the actual permissions of a client, e.g., if access tokens contradict each other and thus might lead the RS to enforce wrong permissions.
+Moreover, if one of the access tokens expires earlier than others, the resulting permissions may offer insufficient protection.

 # Change of Client's Authentication Credential in the Group ## {#sec-client-public-key-change}